To the Members

 The risk identification and remedial steps if any to mitigate risks are periodicallyreviewed by the Company.
 In addition to reviewing the remedial steps the Company alsoassesses whether identified risks still exist or whether the Company is exposed to newrisks.

-The Audit Committee and Board is updated on how each of the identifiedrisk is monitoredduring the reporting period to ensure that there is no adverse impact on theCompany.
+The Audit Committee and Board are updated on how each of the identified risks ismonitored during the reporting period to ensure that there is no adverse impact on theCompany.

-COMPLIANCE WITH THE PROVISIONS OF SECRETARIAL STANDARDS
+COMPLIANCE OF SECRETARIAL STANDARDS

-The Directors have devised proper systems to ensure compliance with the provisions ofall applicable Secretarial Standards (SS) issued by theInstitute of Company Secretaries of India and that such systems are adequate and operating effectively.
-The Company hascomplied with SS-1 and SS-2.
+The Company has complied with the applicable Secretarial Standards (SS) issued by theInstitute of Company Secretaries of India and that such systems are adequate and operatingeffectively.
+The Company has complied with SS-1 and SS-2.

 INVESTOR EDUCATION AND PROTECTION FUND

-Pursuant to the applicable provisions of the Companies Act 2013 read with the IEPFAuthority (Accounting Audit Transfer and Refund) Rules 2016 ("the IEPFRules") all unpaid or unclaimed dividends are required to be transferred by theCompany to the IEPF established by the Government ofIndia after the completion of seven years.
+Pursuant to the applicable provisions of the act read with the IEPF authority(accounting audit transfer and refund) rules 2016 ("the IEPF rules") allunpaid or unclaimed dividends are required to be transferred by the Company to theInvestor Education & Protection fund ("IEPF') established by the Government ofIndia after the completion of seven years.

 COMMUNICATION AND PUBLIC RELATIONS

-1) No significant or material orders were passed 1) No significant by anyRegulator or Court or Tribunal which can have an impact on the going concern status and theCompany's operations in future.
+1) No significant or material orders except stated above were passed by any Regulatoror Court or Tribunal which can have an impact on the going concern status and theCompany's operations in the future.

-2) There are no material changes and commitments that have occurred between the end ofthe financial year of the Company and the date of this Report which affects the financialposition of the Company.
+2) There are no material changes and commitments that have occurred between the end ofthe financial year of the Company and the date of this report which affects the financialposition of the Company.

 3) The Managing Director of the Company does not receive any remuneration or commissionfrom any of its subsidiaries.

 |For and on behalf of the Board of Directors |

-|Ashok P. Hinduja |
+|Ashok P. Hinduja Chairman |